trezor/trezor-suite/docs/features/message-system.md

 The system of messages is based on a configuration file in which messages with specific conditions ​are described.
 If specific conditions are satisfied, the message is shown to a user.

-Current configuration file is located in `packages/suite-data/src/message-system/config` [folder](https://github.com/trezor/trezor-suite/tree/145a43d21ee94461d3f013c1dc23241dd27b0224/packages/suite-data/src/message-system/config).
+Current configuration file is located in `packages/message-system/src/config` folder.
 Its name is `config.vX.json`.
 The `X` express current version messaging system.

 The config is fetched at launch of the application and then every 6 hours.
 It remembers the previously fetched config to inform the user even if he is offline.
 For this reason, the latest available config during build time is bundled with the application.